Sanjeev Sanyal

-Sanjeev Sanyal (born 27 August 1970) is an Indian economist and popular historian known for writing books based on revisionist Hindutva history which lack scholarly backing.
+Sanjeev Sanyal (born 27 August 1970) is an Indian economist and popular historian known for writing books based on revisionist Hindutva history, which lack scholarly backing.
 A member of the Economic Advisory Council to the Prime Minister of India, he has helped prepare six editions of the Economic Survey of India and has represented India at G7 and OECD meetings.
 He is also the Chancellor of Gokhale Institute of Politics and Economics, and has written several books on Indian history to mixed reviews.

 Early life and education

-Sanjeev Sanyal was born in Kolkata and studied at St. Xavier's School and St. James' School.
+Sanjeev Sanyal was born in Calcutta (now Kolkata) and studied at St. Xavier's School and St. James' School.
 He received a Bachelor's degree in economics from Shri Ram College of Commerce, Delhi University.
 He then went to St John's College, University of Oxford, where he received a BA in philosophy, politics and economics in 1992, he was a Rhodes scholar, and received an MSc in Economics in 1994.